houzf/ABOP_lammps/README.md

 Ref.
 5: P. Erhart, N. Juslin, O. Goy, K. Nordlund, R. M{\"{u}}ller, and K. Albe, *J. Phys.: Condens.
 Matter* **18** (2006) 6585-6605; DOI: [10.1088/0953-8984/18/29/003](http://dx.doi.org/10.1088/0953-8984/18/29/003).

-Note: some discussions about the reliablity of this Zn-O potential can be found on the [forum of lammps](https://lammps.sandia.gov/threads/msg49926.html).
+**Note**: some discussions about the reliablity of this Zn-O potential can be found on the [forum of lammps](https://lammps.sandia.gov/threads/msg49926.html).